Powerlearnproject/se-day1-assignment-DorothyPearl/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software Endigneering is a form of engineering where systematic applications of engineering principles, methods and tools are employed in the development and maintenance of software systems.
+Software Engineering is important to the technology industry because it powers various aspects of modern life especially in health care like seeing early signs of a sickness and providing an accurate diagnosis.

 Identify and describe at least three key milestones in the evolution of software engineering.